39 Fascinating Creatine Statistics (use, death rate & effects)

 Max Health Living is a reader-supported site.
 Purchases made through links may earn a commission.
 Learn more.

 Creatine is the most popular and well-studied ergogenic aid used among athletes and normal people for health and workout performance.
+Owing to its popularity, the global creatine market is projected to grow at a CAGR of 6.5% in these 5 years and stand at $520 million by 2024.

 Creatine Use Statistics

-• Creatine sales are estimated at around 400 million dollars per year worldwide – making it one of the most popular and regularly-used supplements worldwide.
+• Creatine sales are estimated at around 400 million dollars per year worldwide – making it one of the most popular and regularly used supplements worldwide.

 • Around 14% of athletes use creatine supplementation in 1 year, likely with a much higher percentage using them across the lifespan of training.
 Remember that this is also specific to sports – where some get more benefits than others from Creatine.